 There is no need for a piece of fancy recording equipment while making an expressive reaction video as sometimes lightening up your gear can even expedite your work.
 And this is what VideoProc – a one-stop solution for doing reaction videos - is adept at.

-Featuring two major products in its service, VideoProc, on one hand, is backed by VideoProc Converter as the video processing solution, whose screen recording engine has yet to find a rival in the field, and for another, its VideoProc Vlogger, a non-linear editing program, helps to add more customized definition to your reaction video recording.
+Featuring two major products in its service, VideoProc, on one hand, is backed by VideoProc Converter AI as the video processing solution, whose screen recording engine has yet to find a rival in the field, and for another, its VideoProc Vlogger, a non-linear editing program, helps to add more customized definition to your reaction video recording.
 And in the following section, we will show you how to make the most out of the two programs to record and edit your reaction videos.

-1) Record a Reaction Video with VideoProc Converter
+1) Record a Reaction Video with VideoProc Converter AI

-With a total of four recording modes, the built-in media screen recorder of VideoProc Converter allows you to easily capture the entire or partial 4K computer screen, record video from your facecam, or record screen activities and the webcam simultaneously.
+With a total of four recording modes, the built-in media screen recorder of VideoProc Converter AI allows you to easily capture the entire or partial 4K computer screen, record video from your facecam, or record screen activities and the webcam simultaneously.
 Also included is the chroma key function that enables you to insert a separately filmed background footage or another static image to create a seamless composite.

 Step 2.
 Select Screen & Webcam mode, and pick either 'record screen while showing webcam' or 'record webcam while showing screen'.